Apsu/Canary/README.md

 As a result, the home-row represents a mixture of both rolling directions, though it does emphasize in-rolls a bit more.
 This is accomplished by having `T` on the left index and `N` on the right.
 These letters are very high frequency, but they also are most common *after* many other consonants or vowels, so they will often be the target of rolling sequences on that hand.

+### More ring/middle/index load and less pinky load

+While it's possible to arrange a layout to make great use of top/bottom-row pinky sequences, this is the one finger that grows in a wide range of lengths across the population, making it very easy for some and nearly impossible for others to use well in this way.
+Canary minimizes this use by limiting it to have almost 0% SFBs and minimal redirect sequences.

+### Primary vowels on one hand only

+One of the most common ways for modern layouts to improve overall stats (especially Rolls) is to put all of the vowels onto one hand.
+This does lead to some potential challenges since they combine with almost every other letter (and each other) in such high frequency, it's easy to end up with lots of SFBs.

+In addition, vowels participate in lots of Trigram sequences that are also very common such as `ea`, `ou`, `ai`, `oa`, `ui`, `ue`, and so on.

+Canary has a vowel arrangement that is designed to minimize SFBs *and* Redirects without overloading the pinky.

+### Semivowels

+Another challenge with English is where to put the semivowels `W` and `Y`, as these combine at relatively high frequencies with a variety of other letters.
+We decided to move them to the other hand in a way that avoids both the primary vowels and the highest frequency Consonant-Semivowel combinations (such as `ly`, `ty`, `tw`, `sw`, and so on).

+`W` takes the top left pinky spot because this finger has less to do in an [Angle Mod](#angle-mod) setup, and `Y` sits in the `ysv` column.
+The tradeoff is making the few words that have `vy` or `sy` sequences SFBs, but these are surprisingly low-frequency Bigrams.

 ---